MarkFerguss/portal/README.md

 ## Introduction to the different features offered by Portal ##

-All the features are configured as soon as the program is installed and are can be find in the config.txt file in this form :
+All the features are configured as soon as the program is installed and can be find in the config.txt file :
 This mass of code may seem complicated to understand but each line has its own function.